I laugh now, at how, as a child, I understood the narrative of Moharram and still (I think) managed to get the point of all the fuss.

 So it is this narrative of pain and compassion received from family and friends of a family and friends and their struggle and endurance against wrong that I acknowledge as my definition of my faith.

-Those who love, those in the plains, those on terraced mountains tending fields, those in deserts, those who spend their days tending their flock , those in servitude, those imprisoned, those in hospital, those in pain, those who struggle will know the meaning of her cry: Oh injustice!
+Those who love, those in the plains, those on terraced mountains tending fields, those in deserts, those who spend their days tending their flock , those seeking refuge, those in flight, those in servitude, those imprisoned, those in hospital, those in pain, those who struggle will know the meaning of her cry: Oh injustice!
 Oh Thirst!